Kevin-Roa/game-engine/README.md

 # Game Engine

-> An OpenGL based game engine made by following an ACM workshop.
+> An OpenGL based C++ game engine made by following an ACM workshop by Hayden Allen.

+## Features

 ## What I Learned
 - C++
     - Const correctness
     - Templates
+    - lvalues vs rvalues
 - OpenGL
     - Using GLEW and GLFW